COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Results

-{\bf Green valley galaxies:} the galaxies selected in the region below the MS ($\Delta$MS$<-0.3$\,dex) but not passive ($\rm{sSFR}>10^{-11}\rm{yr}^{-1}$) are located in the region of the \(\SFRM\) plane generally called the green valley \citep[GV,][]{salim2007,whitaker2012,quilley22}.
-Although the green valley is considered to be a transition region from the star-forming region to the passive one, some studies suggest that it could also be a place where we can find galaxy rejuvenation \citep{Schawinski2014,Chauke2019,Belli2019}.
+Green valley galaxies: The galaxies selected in the region below the MS ($\Delta$MS$<-0.3$\,dex) but not passive ($\rm{sSFR}>10^{-11}\rm{yr}^{-1}$) are located in the region of the \(\SFRM\) plane generally called the GV \citep{salim2007,whitaker2012,quilley22}.
+Although the GV is considered to be a transition region from the star-forming region to the passive one, some studies suggest that it could also be a place where we can find galaxy rejuvenation \citep{Schawinski2014,Chauke2019,Belli2019}.
 We observe in Fig.~\ref{ms_disp} that massive GV galaxies present the highest dispersion in $\phiseven$ at all redshifts.
-They are also characterized by a low velocity norm $\rseven$.
+They are also characterized by a low-velocity norm $\rseven$.
 We show in Fig.~\ref{frac_gv} the fraction of GV galaxies depending on their migration angle.
-The green valley area is dominated by galaxies with a declining SFH, consistent with starting their transition toward the passive region.
-Still, we find a significant population of galaxies with rising SFHs (magenta connected circles) at intermediate redshifts, representing up to $\sim20\%$ at intermediate redshifts $1.5<z<2.5$ and in the mass range $10^{10} < \Mstar/\Msol < 10^{11.5}$, which could be associated with rejuvenation.
+The GV area is dominated by galaxies with a declining SFH, consistent with starting their transition toward the passive region.
+Still, we find a significant population of galaxies with rising SFHs (magenta-connected circles) at intermediate redshifts, representing up to $\sim20\%$ at intermediate redshifts $1.5<z<2.5$ and in the mass range $10^{10} < \Mstar/\Msol < 10^{11.5}$, which could be associated with rejuvenation.